fndvit/covid-vaccination-tracker/README.md

 It will output two fresh [`JSON`](https://raw.githubusercontent.com/fndvit/covid-vaccination-tracker/main/app/public/data.json) and [`CSV`](https://raw.githubusercontent.com/fndvit/covid-vaccination-tracker/main/app/public/data.csv) files to `app/public/`.
 (It's good to know you have options.)

 The data comes from the `.ods` files that the [Health Alert and Emergency Coordination Centre (CCAES in Spanish)](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/vacunaCovid19.htm) has published daily since January 4.

+<span style="color:red">**Important!**</span> A few dates in the 'Fecha de la última vacuna registrada' column (renamed as 'hasta' in our data) are wrong —for Baleares and Canarias.
+Until they fix it —or we write something to catch that— use 'fecha' which is the date of the report.

 We renamed the columns as: